GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Towards a Passwordless Journey</h4>
     <p class="usa-alert__text">
-      The Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication when a PIV credential is impractical.
+      The Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication (WebAuthN) when a PIV credential is impractical.
 This encourages agencies to pursue greater use of passwordless multi-factor authentication.
     </p>
   </div>
 </div>

 While moving to zero trust can be a multi-year journey, most agencies have reduced their use of passwords through a FIDO2 pilot in only a couple of weeks to months.
-This playbook is designed for agency ICAM program managers and enterprise and application architects interested in reducing or completely removing password use in their agency or applications.
+This playbook is a tool designed to assist agency ICAM program managers and enterprise and application architects reduce or completely remove passwords at their agency or within applications.
+While using this playbook is optional, implementing phishing-resistant authenticators for your workforce is required.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
-Other IT program participants, including program managers and application teams, may find value in incorporating this playbook approach in their planning.
+Other IT program participants, including program managers and application teams, may find value incorporating this playbook in their planning.

 ## Key Terms

 These are key terms used throughout this Playbook.
 A linked term denotes it is an official term from a federal policy, NIST Glossary, or a NIST publication.
 An unlinked term is defined for the purposes of this document.
 - [Authenticator](https://csrc.nist.gov/glossary/term/authenticator){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Something the claimant possesses and controls (typically a cryptographic module or password) that is used to authenticate the claimant’s identity.
 In previous editions of SP 800-63, this was referred to as a token.
 - [Credential](https://csrc.nist.gov/glossary/term/credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An object or data structure that authoritatively binds an identity - via an identifier or identifiers - and (optionally) additional attributes, to at least one authenticator possessed and controlled by a subscriber.
 - [Derived PIV Credential](https://csrc.nist.gov/glossary/term/derived_piv_credential){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} — A credential issued based on proof of possession and control of a PIV Card.
 Derived PIV credentials are typically used in situations that do not easily accommodate a PIV Card, such as in conjunction with mobile devices.
 - [FIDO Certification](https://fidoalliance.org/certification/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A vendor product is found compliant through an authorized FIDO testing center or event with the FIDO Universal Authentication Framework (UAF), Universal 2 Factor (U2F), or FIDO2 specification and listed on the [FIDO Certified website](https://fidoalliance.org/certification/fido-certified-products/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.
-- FIDO2 Platform Authenticator - A FIDO-certified hardware-based authenticator leveraging the Trusted Platform Module built into a device such as a laptop, tablet, or smartphone.
+- [FIDO Platform Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A type of authenticator built into a client device.
+This can be implemented with hardware, such as a Trusted Platform Module (TPM) chip, to store the private keys.
+A gesture can be provided with either a PIN or biometrics, such as fingerprint readers or facial recognition.
-- FIDO2 Roaming Authenticator - A FIDO-certified hardware-based USB security key or smart card.
-A platform authenticator can also act as a roaming authenticator in some instances.
+- [FIDO Roaming Authenticator](https://www.cisa.gov/sites/default/files/2023-03/csso-scuba-guidance_document-hybrid_identity_solutions_architecture-2023.03.22-final.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authenticator external to the client device that can connect to it using protocols such as Universal Serial Bus (USB), Near Field Communication (NFC), or Bluetooth (BT).
+Usually, keys are encrypted by another key on the roaming authenticator and then stored on the server.
+This allows the roaming authenticator to theoretically secure an unlimited number of keys.
 - [Multi-factor Authentication (MFA)](https://csrc.nist.gov/glossary/term/multi_factor_authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An authentication system that requires more than one distinct authentication factor for successful authentication.
 Multi-factor authentication can be performed using a multi-factor authentication or by a combination of authenticators that provide different factors.
 The three authentication factors are something you know, something you have, and something you are.
 - [Phishing](https://csrc.nist.gov/glossary/term/phishing){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
-- Phishing-resistant Authentication - A form of authentication not susceptible to interception or replay attacks.
-- [Verifier Impersonation](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}  Verifier impersonation attacks, sometimes referred to as “phishing attacks,” are attempts by fraudulent verifiers and RPs to fool an unwary claimant into authenticating to an impostor website.
-In prior versions of SP 800-63, protocols resistant to verifier-impersonation attacks were also referred to as “strongly MitM resistant.
+- [Phishing-resistant Authentication](https://zerotrust.cyber.gov/federal-zero-trust-strategy/#references){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - Authentication processes designed to detect and prevent disclosure of authentication secrets and outputs to a website or application masquerading as a legitimate system.
+- [Verifier](https://csrc.nist.gov/glossary/term/verifier){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - An entity that verifies the claimant’s identity by verifying the claimant’s possession and control of one or two authenticators using an authentication protocol.
+To do this, the verifier may also need to validate credentials that link the authenticator(s) to the subscriber’s identifier and check their status.
+- [Verifier Impersonation](https://csrc.nist.gov/glossary/term/verifier_impersonation){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} - A scenario where the attacker impersonates the verifier in an authentication protocol, usually to capture information that can be used to masquerade as a subscriber to the real verifier.
+- Workforce Identity -

 ## Audience